Sweet Potato Latkes Recipe

+Why sweet potato latkes instead of German potatoes?
 Traditionally, latkes are made from white potatoes.
 But with my version of the potato pancakes, you’ll get an extra nutritional boost.
-Sweet potatoes are packed with vitamin A and antioxidants, but they’re also low on the glycemic scale.
-I can always get on board with extra vitamins and minerals!
+Sweet potatoes are packed with vitamin A — 9815 IU per serving (two latkes), or 4 times your Recommended Daily Amount! — and antioxidants, but they’re also low on the glycemic scale.

 The second sweet potato latke recipe uses yogurt, healing raw honey and cacao nibs for a more dessert-style potato pancakes.
 You can make a big batch of latkes and put out all the toppings for friends and family to create their own favorite version.
 Variety is the spice of life!

 But enough about toppings.
 It’s time to make some sweet potato latkes!